Own-Data-Privateer/hoardy-web/tool/README.md

 - expression evaluation:
   - `-e EXPR, --expr EXPR`
-  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; default: `response.body|eb`, which will dump the `HTTP` response body
+  : an expression to compute, same expression format and semantics as `hoardy-web get --expr` (which see); can be specified multiple times; the default depends on `--remap-*` options, without any them set it is `response.body|eb`, which will simply dump the `HTTP` response body

-- URL remapping; used by `scrub` atom of `--expr`:
+- the default value of `--expr`:
+  - `--no-remap`
+  : do not touch the default value of `--expr`, use the default value shown above; default
   - `--remap-id`
-  : remap all URLs with an identity function; i.e. don't remap anything; default
+  : change the default value for `--expr` to `response.body|eb|scrub response +all_refs`; i.e., remap all URLs with an identity function; i.e., don't remap anything; results will NOT be self-contained
   - `--remap-void`
-  : remap all jump-link and action URLs to `javascript:void(0)` and all requisite resource URLs into empty `data:` URLs; resulting web pages will be self-contained
+  : change the default value for `--expr` to `response.body|eb|scrub response -all_refs`; i.e., remap all URLs into `javascript:void(0)` and empty `data:` URLs; results will be self-contained

 - printing:
   - `--not-separated`